Izzeldin Elhabib

-Izzeldin 'Izo' Elhabib (born 14 March 1987 in El-Obeid, Sudan) is a Sudanese footballer who last competed for Laos F.C. of the United Football League.
-He has a brother named Badreldin who's preferred position is central defender.
+Izzeldin 'Izo' Elhabib (born 14 March 1987) is a Sudanese professional footballer who plays for One Taguig of the Philippine Football League.
+He has a brother named Badreldin whose preferred position is central defender.

 Early life

 Born in El-Obeid, Sudan, Elhabib grew up in Riyadh, Saudi Arabia, starting football aged 3.

 Career in the Philippines

 A student of La Salle University, Elhabib played varsity football while studying there.

-Won the United Football League Top Goalscorer award with Kaya.
+He won the United Football League Top Goalscorer award with Kaya.

 Bagging 8 goals, he was pronounced top scorer of the 2010 UFL Cup.

 Seen as a threat to other teams in the 2013 Singapore Cup and known for taking advantage of disorganized defence, Elhabib scored 10 goals in 14 matches for Global by mid-season 2013, followed by a hat-trick versus Forza F.C. in the United Football League Cup that year.
 At Global, the forward wore the number 10 jersey, a number that usually betokens the team's star player.
 Forming a good relationship with Global chairman Dan Palami, he thanked the Cebu-based club for their munificence towards him and recorded 13 goals in the 2011 United Football League, two seasons before 2013.

-In 2012, Elhabib was considering giving up his Sudanese citizenship to get a Filipino passport in order to be naturalized and represent the Philippines internationally.
+In 2012, Elhabib considered giving up his Sudanese citizenship to get a Filipino passport in order to be naturalized and represent the Philippines internationally.

-Missed out on the 2013 AFC President's Cup on account of being dropped from Global's squad for the competition.
+He missed out on the 2013 AFC President's Cup on account of being dropped from Global's squad for the competition.

 In 2016, he signed for Laos F.C.

+In 2024, he plays for One Taguig F.C.